Vishal1003/Algorithms/README.md

 Union-Find Algorithm can be used to check whether an undirected graph contains cycle or not.
 Note that we have discussed an algorithm to detect cycle.
 This is another method based on Union-Find.
 This method assumes that the graph doesn’t contain any self-loops.

+### Bellman Ford Algorithm
+Given a graph and a source vertex src in graph, find shortest paths from src to all vertices in the given graph.
+The graph may contain negative weight edges.
+We have discussed Dijkstra’s algorithm for this problem.
+Dijkstra’s algorithm is a Greedy algorithm and time complexity is O(VLogV) (with the use of Fibonacci heap).
+Dijkstra doesn’t work for Graphs with negative weight edges, Bellman-Ford works for such graphs.
+Bellman-Ford is also simpler than Dijkstra and suites well for distributed systems.
+But time complexity of Bellman-Ford is O(VE), which is more than Dijkstra.

 ### Kruskal's Algorithm (Minimum Spanning Tree)

 Kruskal's algorithm finds a minimum spanning forest of an undirected edge-weighted graph.
 If the graph is connected, it finds a minimum spanning tree.
 (A minimum spanning tree of a connected graph is a subset of the edges that forms a tree that includes every vertex, where the sum of the weights of all the edges in the tree is minimized.
 For a disconnected graph, a minimum spanning forest is composed of a minimum spanning tree for each connected component.)
 It is a greedy algorithm in graph theory as in each step it adds the next lowest-weight edge that will not form a cycle to the minimum spanning forest.
 [ALGORITHM](https://github.com/shubhdeep123/Algorithms/blob/kruskal/kruskalAlgo.md)

+### Prim's Algorithm (Minimum Spanning Tree)
+Like Kruskal’s algorithm, Prim’s algorithm is also a Greedy algorithm.
+It starts with an empty spanning tree.
+The idea is to maintain two sets of vertices.
+The first set contains the vertices already included in the MST, the other set contains the vertices not yet included.
+At every step, it considers all the edges that connect the two sets, and picks the minimum weight edge from these edges.
+After picking the edge, it moves the other endpoint of the edge to the set containing MST.

 ### Topographical Sorting in a DAG (directed acyclic graph)